GroupApp Review – Is This A Good Community Platform?

 What’s Missing

-For a relatively new community platform, GroupApp has a lot of what is needed for creators to run a learning community.
-There are still a bit of features that are missing though that I would like to see added to the platform.
+For a community platform, GroupApp has most of what creators need to run a learning community.
+There are still a few things I’d like to see added though.

 PayPal integration – To accept payments, GroupApp has Stripe which is something that almost all course and community platforms have native integration for.
-It would be great to see GroupApp set up to allow creators to use PayPal as well though.
+It would be good to see PayPal as an option for creators whose audience prefers it.

 Affiliate management – This one was a little surprising for me.
 There is no feature that lets you reward community members for referring paying members.
-Most course platforms have an affiliate management system of some sort.
-GroupApp doesn’t even have a referral feature.
-Hopefully that will change as they add more features.
+Most course platforms have some kind of affiliate or referral system built in.
+GroupApp doesn’t have one yet, which is a gap worth knowing about before you commit.

 These are some of the missing features of GroupApp that other community and course platforms have available.
 GroupApp is always adding new features and integrations so I’ll update this review as I learn about any new additions.